 How Your Hip Works

 The hip consists of two bones: the thighbone (femur) and the hip (pelvis).
 The femur and the pelvis come together to form the hip joint (iliofemoral).
 The thighbone is a long bone running from the knee up to the hip with a ball-shaped head that fits neatly into a socket on the hip (acetabulum).
-Inside the socket is a flexible rim of soft tissue called the labrum, which helps increase the stability of the hip.
+Inside the socket is a flexible rim of soft tissue called the labrum, which helps increase hip stability.
 Surrounding the hip joint is a joint capsule and multiple ligaments that help strengthen the hip joint.

-Surrounding the hip joint are many different small muscles that work together to turn the leg in (internally or medially rotate) or out (externally or laterally rotate).
+Many small muscles surround the hip joint and work together to turn the leg in (internally or medially rotate) or out (externally or laterally rotate).
 The gluteal muscles are the major muscles that extend or allow the leg to move backward.
 The hip flexors in the front of the leg help flex the hip, bringing your leg up as if you were climbing stairs.
 In order for the hip to function properly, the bones, joints, and muscles must all work in unison.

 Evaluating Hip Pain

-Evaluation for hip pain starts with you telling us when and how it started, how it currently feels, and which treatments you have tried so far.
+Evaluation for hip pain starts with you telling us when and how it started, how it feels, and which treatments you have tried.
 We also ask about other medical conditions that may contribute to your hip pain and conduct a physical exam to test your hip structures.
-We check your hip’s range of motion and strength and do special tests that can uncover specific problems.
+We check your hip’s range of motion and strength and do tests that can uncover specific problems.

 Hip pain can sometimes be the result of an issue in your lower back, as they are in close proximity and many muscles overlap.
 This makes it particularly difficult to determine the true cause of the pain.
 If a nerve is pinched in your back, the pain can often manifest in your hip or groin region.